 - Christano is technically one (he is a Paladin).
 He actually has no issue with drugging his girlfriend, then trying to sleep with the Princess (his guide) next to her, in the underground temple during the Golden Chalice quest.
 If the Princess refuses, he then tries to force her by justifying it with his status.
 The only way to really repel him is to keep pushing him away and refusing or, for a quicker and more intimidating way, threaten him with a knife.

 - Law of Inverse Fertility: Subverted.
 If the Princess gets together with Vico, she ends up getting pregnant with his baby.
 Naturally, given the tremendously difficult situation they're presently in, everyone fears for the complications this could cause.
 Later on, however, she's infected with a demonic plague, killed and resurrected by Hyath and then given to Arto, who has her pregnancy terminated as part of his plan to trick the Princess into marriage, including paying for an operation to make her seem still a virgin.

 - Lost Forever: There are a ton of situations where your companions can die for good or their recruitment and relationships can be derailed.
 Not to mention the times when you can lose your equipment, especially the surprising dispel Hyath casts on it near the end, which may effectively make your best weapons, armor and potions useless, unless you left them in a companion's inventory before accepting the Old Man's deal.

 - Made a Slave: The Princess, Bran, Pia and Vico after being captured in the Underdark.

 - The Mafia: Nathan's organization, essentially.
 It is even called "the Family" by the insiders.

-- Male Gaze: Almost all male citizens (and guards) will have a special interest on the Princess's prominent bust and bottom.
+- Male Gaze: Numerous citizens (and guards) will have a special interest in the Princess's prominent bust and bottom.

 - Malicious Slander: